blue-eyes-vn/vietnamese-offensive-words/README.md

 Please use the file <text_file_other_format> if you need the array format.

 The list will contains the original offensive word with Vienamese native accent, and its variants: without Vietnamese native accent, written in short form, writen in (teen)code.
+Word are lowercased, and ordered follow the standard of Vietnamese Alphabet.

 **Example**
 | Original Vietnamese Words  | Other variants |